 1. "Folsom Prison Blues," Johnny Cash

-Few opening lines in popular music history grab listener’s attention faster.
+Few opening lines in popular music history grab the listener's attention faster.
 Plus, this train reference points to a creatively bright future for country music more so than a long-lost past for American commerce, making it more important and relatable to modern fans than most other railroad songs.